hexatorum/ss15/README.md

     stack exec [executable name]
     ```

-## macOS (not supported)
+## macOS
-macOS is not supported at this moment.
-Help with building on macOS would be appreciated.
+macOS building works similarly to Linux, please refer to stack docs for further information.

 ## Linux
 1. Install development libraries for SDL2 and OpenAL with your package manager.